EventideSystems/decidodeck/README.md

 Decidodeck helps teams visualize connections between stakeholders, sense misalignment, and reshape strategy as the terrain unfolds.
 It promotes a shared understanding of complex problems and the strategies needed to address them.

+The Decidodeck platform can be customized to support a wide range of systemic change initiatives.
+It forms the basis of these online applications, each expressing different facets of Decidodeck's architecture:

+* [FreeSDG.org](https://freesdg.org) - a simplified module for tracking initiatives against the UN Sustainable Development Goals.
+* [Obsekio.com](https://obsekio) - management of business workflows through customizable, checklist-driven processes.
+* [ToolForSystemicChange.com](https://toolforsystemicchange.com) - evidence-based planning and collaborative action on complex societal problems.

+Additionally, a default implementation of the platform can be found at [Decidodeck.com](https://decidodeck.com). **NB:** All implementations share a common infrastructure, allowing users to "mix and match" services across Decidodeck themes - combining SDG tracking, compliance management, and strategic modeling as needed.

 Decidodeck is a rewrite of [Wicked Lab's](https://web.archive.org/web/20240329200630/https://www.wickedlab.co/) **Tool for Systemic Change**.
 It enhances the original Tool, improving its performance and accessiblity.

-The source code for Decidodeck is written using [Ruby on Rails](https://rubyonrails.org/) and is available under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) open source license.
+Decidodeck is written using [Ruby on Rails](https://rubyonrails.org/) and is available under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) open source license.

 ## Who is Decidodeck For?